CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

 1. Select the `html` code, press **Ctrl + I** to access the GitHub Copilot chat, enter the given prompt, and click **Enter**.

    ```
-   Add the html lang attribute.
+   Add the html lang attribute
    ```

     ![](../media/langaccept0.png)